 - stimulate informed debate amongst residents, developers and the Council

-Every month the Plans Group comments on current planning applications, these typically include conversion of offices to residential (such as the Ziggurat or Abbot House) and building on the car parks of former offices, as well as use of inappropriate materials, over development of small sites, and building in the Green Belt.
+Every month the Plans Group comments on current planning applications, these typically include conversion of offices to residential (such as the Ziggurat or Abbot House) as well as use of inappropriate materials, over development of small sites, and building in the Green Belt.

-See below for details of some of the issues we have pursued in the last few months which include:
+See below for details of some of the issues we have pursued in the last year which include:

 - supporting action to replace the steps at the main entrance to Clarence Park,